-In several recent online conversations, I have had people make absolute, declamatory statements contrary to my own beliefs, and then inform me that their positions were not arguable, because they had “done the research.”
+In two recent online conversations, I have had people make absolute, declamatory statements contrary to my own beliefs, and then inform me that their positions were not arguable, because they had “done the research.”
 If I didn’t agree, then all I needed to do was “do the research,” and then I would have no choice but to cede my position and accept theirs.
 Such is the power of “doing the research,” apparently.

 So what is “research,” really?